 If the flight you wanted still isn’t showing up, it could be that the combination is not able to be sold together.
 Some airlines play well with others, some don’t.
 While a meta search engine can show lots of combinations, a GDS will only show you combinations that you can actually buy together.
 So combos of airlines that play well together.

 This is where it helps to have a 24/7 travel agent on hand, the systems they use can sometimes combine fares in different ways than is possible elsewhere.
-At AHOY, our app shows a combination of roundtrips, and two one-ways to help facilitate, and have 24/7 in-app chat support if you need a helping hand from someone who has access to travel agent systems.
-Good luck out there!
+At AHOY, our self-service search shows mixed combinations of roundtrips, like two one-ways, to help facilitate.
+We also have 24/7 in-app chat support if you need a helping hand from someone who has access to travel agent systems.
+If you find a result on skyscanner or google flights, you can always screenshot it and send to our concierge chat.
+Agents will try and find you the same or similar option.